-Your yacht’s rigging just like any other part of your boat requires regular maintenance and attention.
-Just because you can’t see a problem with it does not mean there isn’t one.
+Your yacht’s rigging, just like any other part of your boat, requires regular maintenance and attention.
+Just because you can’t see a problem does not mean there isn’t one.
 Below are pictures of faults found while completing inspections or re-rigs.
-Remember any imperfection no matter how small or insignificant it may appear can bring your rig down.
+Remember, any imperfection no matter how small or insignificant it may appear, can bring your rig down.

-We recommend you have a full rigging inspection carried out annually regardless of how old you rigging is.
-Whilst new rigging presents far fewer issues there are still faults that can be found.
-If your rigging is in the 7-10 year category we recommend you replace it regardless of how it presents.
-Stainless steel has a nasty habit of giving very little warning of failure so it’s better to be safe than sorry.
+We recommend you have a full rigging inspection carried out annually, regardless of how old your rigging is.
+Whilst new rigging presents far fewer issues, there are still faults that can be found.
+If your rigging is in the 7 to 10 year category we recommend you replace it regardless of how it presents.
+Stainless steel has a nasty habit of giving very little warning of failure, so it is therefore better to be safe than sorry.

 Inspections have to be undertaken on a yacht-by-yacht basis as no two boats are the same.
 If in doubt, get a professional opinion.
 Remember, it is always cheaper to replace a stay of a faulty fitting than it is to have a brand new mast built.